elB4RTO/LogDoctor/README.md

 10~200 MB/s

-May be higher or lower depending on the complexity of the logs, the complexity of the blacklist, the build type, your hardware and the workload of your system during the execution.
+Take this estimation with a grain of salt, it may be even higher or lower depending on a variety of factors, like: the build type, your hardware, the complexity of the logs, the complexity of the blacklist, the workload of your system during the execution...

 <br/><br/>